richard-kha/Machine-Learning/README.md

 ## Description

 These projects use machine learning and various libraries such as numpy, scikit-learn, and pandas to process data which is used to interpret and make conclusions from the data.
-The projects are written using python using jupyter notebook.
+The projects are written in python using jupyter notebook.